zxeltor/zpownage/README.md

 You can test audio playback by clicking the Test button in the ZPownage settings UI above, or by using the Slash Command: "/zp test"

 ## Slash Commands
-* /zp reset "Reset unit kills"
+* /zp reset "Reset kill count."
-* /zp pvp   "Toggle player only kill mode" - By default the addon only tracks player kills.
-If disabled, it tracks all kills made by the player."
+* /zp pvp   "Toggle Arena/Battleground ONLY kill mode."
-* /zp test  "Test achievement display and audio playback"
+* /zp test  "Test achievement display and audio playback."
-* /zp       "Show addon settings UI"
+* /zp       "Show addon settings UI and usage."

 ## Download and Installation
 ### Repositories